vittorioromeo/bcs_thesis/source/40_simulation/10_overview.md

 # Overview {#part3_sim}

-In this part a simple **real-time particle simulation** implemented using ECST will be analyzed, in order to provide the readers with a complete usage example of the library and with performance comparisons between various combinations of the compile-time multithreading options.
+In this part two simple applications implemented using ECST will be analyzed, in order to provide the readers with usage examples of the library and with performance comparisons between various combinations of the compile-time multithreading options:

+* A **2D real-time particle simulation**, where circular particles collide with each other in a closed space;

+* A **real-time entity creation/destruction benchmark**, where entities with a limited life replicate themselves a fixed amout of times.

+# 2D particle simulation

 ## Description